TianTTL/fastQTLmapping/README.md

 FastQTLmapping accepts two widely used data formats.

 For quantitative omics data, input file is a space- or tab-delimited matrix without table headers.
 Each row represents a molecular loci.
 The first four columns record the loci ID, the chromosome, the start position and the end position, and subsequent columns record the quantitative molecular-level in each individuals.
 Missing values need to be marked by a unique string that specified by `NASign`.
+For example, a sample quantitative omics data file might look like [this](testdata/dataset1.omics1.data).

 For genomics data in [Plink Binary File](http://www.cog-genomics.org/plink/1.9/formats#bed) format, use `bfile` flag to make fastQTLmapping input binary file set: `omics1FileName.bed`+`omics1FileName.bim`+`omics1FileName.fam`.